How Does Uninsured/Underinsured Motorist Coverage Work?

 Filing an Uninsured/Underinsured Motorist Claim

 Filing a claim is not as easy as it seems, though your insurer will surely guide you.
 However, there are some things to get ready for.
 One of the concerns that you need to pay attention to is how to prove the claim.
-Whether your insurance company will give you a payout or not depends on its validity.
+Whether or not your insurance company will give you a payout depends on its validity.

 What you need to prepare